django-cms/django-cms/docs/tutorials/03-custom-plugin.rst

 A custom plugin
 ===============

-Built-in plugins (Text, Image, etc.) only get you so far.
+django CMS does not come with built-in plguins.
+We have been using plugins (Text, Image, etc.) provided by packages such as djangocms-text or djangocms-frontend.
+Standardized plugins only get you so far.
 In this chapter you will create a *Coffee card* plugin: a small reusable component editors can drop into any placeholder to show one of your coffees, with a name, an origin, and a price.